 4. What do you think the distribution of galaxies, as compared with the distributions of the other objects, tells you about where galaxies are located?
-(10 points) 13.6 Summary (35 points)
+(10 points)

 Please summarize the concepts you learned from this lab.
 You might wish to discuss: